tehw0lf/airbash/README.md

 # airba.sh

-Airbash is a fully automated WPA PSK handshake capture script aimed at penetration testing.
+Airbash is a POSIX-compliant, fully automated WPA PSK handshake capture script aimed at penetration testing.
 It is compatible with Bash and Android Shell (CM 10.2) and uses [aircrack-ng](https://aircrack-ng.org) to scan for clients that are currently connected to access points (AP).
 Those clients are then deauthenticated in order to capture the handshake when attempting to reconnect to the AP.